riccardochirra/BoCode.RedoDB/README.md

         void AddAccount(Account account);
 ```

-Other methods without the attribute are now excluded from interception.
+Other methods without the attribute are now excluded from Interception.

 ## More than one redoable system in your project?

 Let imagine that your project your are dealing with several redoable systems.
 You can't use the same DataPath (the directory for command logs and snapshots) for all systems.
 The first solution would be to configure different DataPaths for each system.
 An alternative is the RedoSubdirectoryAttribute.
-This class level Attribute has a parameter called 'Subdirectory' and lets you specify the name of a subdirectory of DataPath.
+This class level Attribute has a parameter called 'Subdirectory'.
+It lets you specify the name of a subdirectory of DataPath (root path of your persistence files).

 Example:
 ```c#